ctodd/github-banner/WORKFLOW.md

    ```

 2. **Follow the prompts**:
-   - Enter the message you want to display
+   - Enter the message you want to display (max 9 characters)
    - The script will create a new branch named `message-your-text`
    - It will generate the pattern on this branch
    - It will push the branch to GitHub